-When you buy goods and services in Ireland or in the EU, EU law protects you against unfair commercial practices.
+When you buy goods, services and digital content and services in Ireland or the EU, consumer law protects you against unfair sales practices.

-The EU Directive on Unfair Commercial Practices became law in Ireland through the Consumer Protection Act 2007.
-Under the Act, a range of unfair, misleading and aggressive trading practices are banned (prohibited) if they harm or are likely to harm the interests of a consumer.
+Many unfair, misleading and aggressive sales practices are banned (prohibited) if they harm or are likely to harm you.

-A commercial practice is considered ‘unfair’ if it meets two conditions:
+A sales practice is considered ‘unfair’ if it meets these conditions:

 - It is misleading (giving false information or leaving out important information) or aggressive (putting pressure on you to buy)